tmp03099/memory-card-game/README.md

 - Sound for winner and flip card

 ### How To Play
-The game starts with all the cards face down and each turn to flip the card.
+The game starts with all the cards face down and player will flip the card once at the time.
 If the two cards match, then the keep the card, otherwise the card will turn down again.
 The winner will be a person turn over all the card before the limit time.